 The completion of the announcer stand is just Phase 1 of a $7.5 million capital expansion project that many donors, including the city of Caldwell, have helped develop.

-"When we started looking at the plan we realized okay if we are gonna do this we have an opportunity to also include some premium skyboxes," said Dustin.
+"When we started looking at the plans, we realized okay, if we are gonna do this, we have an opportunity to also include some premium skyboxes," said Dustin.

-With skyboxes in the announcer stand, Phase 2 of the expansion project will bring skyboxes around the rodeo stands, which will also include views of the College of Idaho football field.
+With skyboxes in the announcer stand, Phase 2 of the expansion project will also put skyboxes around the rodeo stands, which will also include views of the College of Idaho football field.

-"And we are looking for to where we can have wins-wins and we where we can have a win-win at the College of Idaho and the Caldwell Night rodeo the community member benefit the most," said Lodge.
+"And we are looking for where we can have win-wins.
+And when we can have a win-win at the College of Idaho and the Caldwell Night Rodeo, the community members are the ones [who] benefit the most," said Lodge.

-Board leaders tell me the announcer stand cost around $3.5 million of the project.
-They are still in budget and Phase 2 will start as soon as the 2025 rodeo closes its doors for the season.
+Board leaders tell me the announcer stand costs around $3.5 million of the project.
+They are still in budget, and Phase 2 will start as soon as the 2025 rodeo closes its doors for the season.
 I asked what we can expect for Phase 3 in the coming years.

 "And so phase 3 will really take that social piece into account," said Dustin.

-Their hope is for those who just want to come to the rodeo, socialize and be surrounded by friends but be at the rodeo to get an even greater experience, but it's still in the works.
+Their hope is for those who just want to come to the rodeo, socialize, and be surrounded by friends, but also be at the rodeo— get an even greater experience in Croos Corner and other spots within the grounds.

 "And we are really looking forward to not only meeting but exceeding the expectations of our fans who are the greatest fans in pro rodeo right here in Caldwell Idaho," said Lodge.